Are you having problems with your coolant temperature gauge staying on cold, even if the car engine obviously is warm?

 4. Corrosion in plug connectors

-If corrosion appears, there might be a problem with the connectors’ sealings, and you may have to take a look at these to make a permanent repair or replace them to avoid future problems.
+If corrosion appears, there might be a problem with the connectors’ sealings, and you may have to take a look at these to make a permanent repair or to replace them to avoid future problems.

 5. Bad Thermostat

-However, this will often make your temperature go up a bit from the min mark if you drive hard enough.
+However, this will often make your temperature go up a bit from the minimum mark if you drive hard enough.
 If your temperature gauge is going up slowly, you might have a problem with the thermostat.

 You can read more about thermostats here: Faulty Thermostat Symptoms & Causes